inanna-malick/safeword-mcp/README.md

 Returns: `You are [who] at [where] using the lens of [lens]`

+The LLM then thinks from that stance until it summons another.

 ## How to use it

 Select stances by asking: *who would be most helpful for this?*